 "white" and aecer

-This originated as a nickname for a person who had white hair or a pale complexion.
+Originally a nickname for a person who had white hair or a pale complexion, from Old English hwit

 Originally from a place name meaning "white island" in Old English.

-From an English place name: Old English hwit
+From an English place name derived from Old English hwit

 "white" and mor

 Habitational name from any of various places so called, for example in Cambridgeshire, Suffolk, Essex, Hertfordshire, Kent, Hampshire, Berkshire, and Oxfordshire... [more]